MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-createfilew.md

 <td width="60%">
 Enables subsequent open operations on a file or device to request read access.

-Otherwise, other processes cannot open the file or device if they request read access.
+Otherwise, no process can open the file or device if it requests read access.

 If this flag is not specified, but the file or device has been opened for read access, the function
          fails.